simonprickett/local-aircraft-tracker/receiver/README.md

 * An appropriate software defined radio USB stick connected to your machine.
 I use [this one](https://www.radarbox.com/flightstick1090), but others are available.
 * An appropriate aerial for your software defined radio.
 I use [this one](https://www.ebay.co.uk/itm/284156504809), but others are available.
 * [Node.js](https://nodejs.org/) version 24.6.0 or higher (I've tested this with version 24.6.0).
-* A [Redis Stack](https://redis.io/docs/stack/get-started/) database.
-Get a free cloud hosted database [here](https://redis.com/try-free), or use the redis-stack Docker image ([here](https://hub.docker.com/r/redis/redis-stack)) or use the Docker compose file at the root of this repository.
+* A [Redis 8](https://redis.io/tutorials/howtos/quick-start/) database.
+Get a free cloud hosted database [here](https://redis.com/try-free), or use the redis Docker image ([here](https://hub.docker.com/_/redis)) or use the Docker Compose file at the root of this repository.
 * Optional but useful, a copy of [RedisInsight](https://redis.com/redis-enterprise/redis-insight/) so that you can inspect the data in Redis.

-Before running the code, connect to your Redis Stack instance using eiher redis-cli or RedisInsight and run the Redis command contained in the file `index.redis`.
+Before running the code, connect to your Redis instance using eiher redis-cli or RedisInsight and run the Redis command contained in the file `index.redis`.
 When run, this command should return `OK` and will create a search index for the flight data that we'll query from another component of the system.

 To run the receiver code, first configure the environment by copying `env.example` to `.env`.
 Edit this file to contain the Redis connection URL for your Redis instance ([Redis URL format](https://www.iana.org/assignments/uri-schemes/prov/redis)).
 You shouldn't need to change the values for `SBS_HOST` and `SBS_PORT` so long as dump1090 is running on the same machine as this project runs on.